ou-cpwo/chi-sird-2026/_pages/home.md

 <h2>Welcome!</h2>
 <a href="/chi-sird-2026/assets/images/chi-sird-logo.png align="right"><img src="/assets/images/chi-sird-logo.png"></a><p>
 Gender-based online harm has become a global problem due to technological advances and affordances.
-Despite an increasing in- terest in designing technical and legal interventions in tackling online harm, the level of online violence against women and girls remains high.
+Despite an increasing interest in designing technical and legal interventions in tackling online harm, the level of online violence against women and girls remains high.
 Responsible design plays a pivotal role in mitigating technological harms, and it has particularly captured attention in